bearbyt3z/email-protector.js/README.md

 * `cc` - carbon copy of an email (also ROT encoded);
 * `bcc` - blind carbon copy (also ROT encoded).

-Here is an example of all email link parameters passed to the write function:
+Here is an example of all the above mentioned `mailto` link parameters passed to the `write()` function:
 ```javascript
 EmailProtector.write({
   email:   'hfre@qbznva.arg',